Journey to Pascha

 Christ Is Risen!

-- Jesus is the Way, the Truth and the Light of all.
+- Jesus is the Way, the Truth and the Life of all.

 Objectives

-By the end of this Lesson, learners should be able to:- Name and explain three Old Testament readings and/or biblical figures that foreshadow or prefigure the Resurrection Christ
+By the end of this Lesson, learners should be able to:- Explain how four Old Testament readings prefigure the Passion and Resurrection of Christ

 Materials